Author photo credit: Divine Brujeria.

 Here’s a press kit with a high-res headshots.

 You’re encouraged to subscribe to his free, self-care-focused newsletter, What’s Helping Today.
-You can follow him on Bluesky.
+You can also follow him on Bluesky.